oVirt/ovirt-site/source/feature/uiplugins.html.md

     }

-### Plugin user configuration
+### Plugin user configuration (optional)

 Plugin user configuration is used to override default plugin-specific configuration (if any) and tweak plugin runtime behavior.

-Following code snippet shows a sample plugin user configuration:
+Following code snippet shows a sample plugin user configuration: `/etc/ovirt-engine/ui-plugins/myPlugin-config.json`

     {